 - Hazardous materials investigations concern the illegal and undeclared shipment of hazmat in all modes of transportation.

-The goal of this program is to protect the loss of Federal transportation dollars by investigating fraud by grantees, grant recipients, and DOT contractors.
-In addition, this program helps ensure a level economic playing field for American workers and disadvantaged business enterprises (DBE) in the distribution of Federal transportation funds.
-The types of frauds typically seen in DOT procurements and grants include, allegations of bribery and corruption, bid rigging, false claims, labor and materials over-charging, DBE fraud, and product substitution.
-The Office of Investigations also has a proactive fraud awareness and education outreach program with stakeholders at all levels of Government.
+The goal of these investigations is to protect the loss of Federal transportation dollars by investigating fraud by grantees, grant recipients, and DOT contractors.
+In addition, they help ensure a level economic playing field for American workers and disadvantaged business enterprises (DBE) in the distribution of Federal transportation funds.
+Fraud typically seen in DOT procurements and grants includes allegations of bribery and corruption, bid rigging, false claims, labor and materials over-charging, DBE fraud, and product substitution.
+OIG’s Office of Investigations also has a proactive fraud awareness and education outreach program.